Shop RNIB Donate now

 Older man discussing his eye examination with an eye care professional

-When you are diagnosed with cataracts you it's normal to have a lot of questions.
+When you are diagnosed with cataracts it's normal to have a lot of questions.
 Below are some of our most frequently asked questions about living with cataracts.

 What are cataracts?